What would you guess we were talking about if we said that there was a bit of a sugar rush in 2022, a crash in 2023, and then an unsteady 2024?

 Renewal rates look less rosy

-The renewal rate is the percentage of expiring domains that are renewed each month.
+The renewal rate is the percentage of expiring domains that are renewed.
 If it ever reached 100%, it would be impossible for the namespace to shrink.

 Historically, 90% was a fairly normal renewal rate.
-That meant that, so long as there were enough new registrations to replace one-tenth of expiring domains, then growth would (or could) follow.
+So long as there were enough new registrations to replace one-tenth of expiring domains, growth would (or could) follow.
 Small-sounding shifts affect this maths quite a lot.

 Drop the renewal rate slightly to 87.5%, and one in eight expiring domains will lapse.
 Go as low as 80% and one in every five expiring domains need to be replaced by a new one just to stop the total from shrinking.
 Twice as many as if the renewal rate had stayed at 90%.

 Either way, it’s a drag on growth right now.
-The creation of new domain names is stronger than headline figures make it look.
+More new domain names than usual are effectively replacing old ones, rather than adding to the total.

 Where to next?

 If things keep going like they are, there’ll soon be more .nz domains than ever before.
-But as with any economic signals today, there are reasons not to be too optimistic.
-Renewal rates don’t look like they’ll improve quickly or soon, and on top of that the wholesale price of .nz domains went up by 22% in July.
+How big is that "if"?
+Renewal rates are not likely to improve quickly or soon, and on top of that the wholesale price of .nz domains went up by 22% in July.
 Individual retailers set their own prices, of course, but increases have been common, especially at the budget end of the market.

 So any more bumps in the road could knock 2025’s good progress off course.
-Or we might be set for some more good news if enough New Zealanders feel confident enough to start a new business, or expand online, or even just start blogging about something interesting.
+Or we will see some more good news in the future if enough New Zealanders feel confident enough to start a new business, or expand online, or even just start blogging about something interesting.

 A quick word on .nz transfers: Earn account credits this month